Sequoia & Kings Canyon National Parks

 Vehicles longer than 22 feet (including trailers) are not advised between Potwisha Campground and the Giant Forest Museum.
 Visitors with vehicles over 22 feet in total length hoping to visit the Giant Forest or camp at Lodgepole and Dorst Creek Campgrounds are advised to enter via the northern, Highway 180, entrance to these parks.

-The Crystal Caves are about an hour's drive (18 miles/29 km) from the campground.
+The Crystal Caves are about a one and a half hour drive (39 miles/63 km) from the campground.
 Reserve tour tickets in advance on Recreation.gov.

 Learn more about gear rental options for your trip